People

 Isabelle is supported by an NSF PFRB study entitled "Mechanisms and evolutionary maintenance of thermal plasticity and adaptation in a splash pool copepod".
 She will be working in the lab with us to generate and analyze a variety of different genomic data types related to her project proposal.

-I'm a Fulbright Visiting Research Student interested in population genetics and phylogeny of freshwater macro-invertebrate species in the Greek islands.
+Penny was a Fulbright Visiting Research Student interested in population genetics and phylogeny of freshwater macro-invertebrate species in the Greek islands.

-Walid studied the utility of different mediums for room-temperature storage of animal tissues prior to high-molecular weight DNA extraction, and he wrote a senior honors thesis entitled "Investigating preservation methods for high molecular weight DNA analysis".
+Walid studied the utility of different mediums for room-temperature storage of animal tissues prior to high-molecular weight DNA extraction, and he wrote a senior Honor's Thesis entitled "Investigating preservation methods for high molecular weight DNA analysis".

 Caroline studied exactly what makes a bird "blue" by examining differences in the reflectance of blue birds, and she wrote a senior honors thesis entitled "The quantification of blue colors in several species of birds".